emu-russia/breaks/BreakingNESWiki_DeepL/APU/pads.md

 In debug mode (when DBG=1) - the external signal M2 is not touched during reset.
 In regular mode (for Retail consoles) - during reset the external signal M2 is in `z` state (Open-drain).

+The M2 duty cycle is made so that the top level of M2 becomes active 1.5 CLK (3 half cycles) before the top level of the PHI2 core.
+Thus external devices start their bus activity before the built-in 6502 core.
+When set to read mode, external devices can "advance" the data for the processor.
+When write mode is set, external devices can "preemptively" free the bus for the processor.

 ## DBG

 ![pad_dbg](/BreakingNESWiki/imgstore/apu/pad_dbg.jpg)